QWaveSystems/Melon_S3_FPGA/README.md

 [Back to top](#melon-s3-fpga-development-board-hardware-user-manual)

-## Let try modify the default ESP8266 firmware.
+## Let try modify and upload the new ESP8266 firmware.

    -